 This is a great way to save time and money on coffee during the week.

-If you like to prepare drinks such as tea, then you can use your percolator to make it.
+If you like to prepare drinks such as tea, then you can use your percolator to make them.

 You may want to add a few herbs or spices such as spearmint or chamomile if you want to get an extra flavor boost.